Spotlight on GA: Promoting early detection and treatment

 Managing GA

 Management of this population has changed.
-Previous examinations were characterized by sympathy and advising patients to continue AREDS vitamins (Bausch + Lomb) and a Mediterranean diet, as well as active treatment with the introduction of 2 complement inhibitors, avacincaptad pegol intravitreal solution (Izervay; Iveric Bio) and pegcetacoplan injection (Syfovre; Apellis Pharmaceuticals), that can slow GA progression and delay functional vision loss.
+Previous examinations were characterized by sympathy and advising patients to continue AREDS vitamins (Bausch + Lomb) and a Mediterranean diet, as well as active treatment with the introduction of 2 complement inhibitors, avacincaptad pegol intravitreal solution (Izervay; Astellas) and pegcetacoplan injection (Syfovre; Apellis Pharmaceuticals), that can slow GA progression and delay functional vision loss.

 Adam initially focused treatment with these drugs on patients with vision loss in 1 eye and relatively good visual acuity (VA) in the other.
 “They were highly motivated to begin treating GA to slow its progression,” Adam said.